Reference documentation that never gets outdated

 default: 3

-It comes with an additional benefit: by decoupling the schema from actual code, you facilitate conversations about the contract.
-Teams can review and agree on the API or configuration structure before implementation.
+An additional benefit: by decoupling the schema from actual code, you facilitate conversations about the contract.
+Teams can review and agree on the API structure before implementation.

 If no standard exists, you need to build the generators yourself, which could be a stopper if resources are limited.